American Institute of Chemical Engineers (AIChE )

 American Society of Civil Engineers (ASCE)

-The purpose of this organization on campus is to enhance students’ networking, communication, problem solving, and teamwork skills.
+The purpose of ASCE on campus is to enhance students’ networking, communication, problem solving, and team collaboration skills.
 Members are responsible for completing five service hours per semester, which can often be accomplished through the ASCE planned service and fundraising events.
-Website

 American Society of Mechanical Engineers (ASME)

 ASME at UA is a student-led organization dedicated to enriching the quality of our Mechanical Engineering program.
-We accomplish this by bringing together students for networking events, educational tours, skill enhancing lecture series, success seminars, interview workshops, interdisciplinary collaborations, research opportunities, annual student member meetings, and more importantly, having fun!
-Website
+We accomplish this by bringing together ME students for networking events, educational tours, skill enhancing lecture series, success seminars, interview workshops, interdisciplinary collaborations, research opportunities, annual student member meetings, and, more importantly, having fun!

 Biomedical Engineering Society (BMES)